davekinkead/philosophy/Thought Experiments SEP.md

 > According to Grant (2007, 201), during the late Middle Ages “the imagination became a formidable instrument in natural philosophy and theology in ways that would have astonished” ancient Greek natural philosophers, especially Aristotle.

+Epistemology of Thought Experiment

+  - the “skeptical objection”,
+  - the “intuition–based account”,
+  - the “argument view”,
+  - the “conceptual constructivism”,
+  - the “experimentalism”,
+  - the “mental–model account”.

 The skeptical objection:

 > Duhem, the great historian of physics, is almost alone in what has been understood as an outright condemnation of scientific thought experiments (see Duhem, 1913, pp. 304–311).
 A thought experiment is no substitute for a real experiment, he claimed, and should be forbidden in science, including science education.